PicoPlanetDev/Target-Analysis/README.md

 ![Scanning Diagram](https://github.com/PicoPlanetDev/Target-Analysis/blob/main/help/scanner-digital.png?raw=true)

+#### Orion NRA/USAS-50 target scanning

 For an Orion Scoring System NRA/USAS-50 target, only one scan is necessary.
 Make sure that the corner of the target with the barcode is aligned to the front-right corner of the scanner.

 ### Usage

-To score a target:
+**To score a target:**
-1. Select a target type by clicking one of the tabs on the main screen: NRA A-17 or NRA/USAS-50.
+1. Select a target type by clicking one of the tabs on the main screen: **NRA A-17** or **NRA/USAS-50**.
 The NRA/USAS-50 is optimized for scoring an ORION target.
 2. Click Select Image or Open Folder.
 If you are scanning an NRA A-17 target, please select an image for both sides of the target.
 3. Click Analyze Target.
 Hit any key on the keyboard or click the [X] in the top right to see the next bull.
 The bulls are displayed in clockwise order, starting with the top-middle bull.
 The sighter bull(s) in the center are omitted.
+4.
-4. a.
-Click File -> Show Output (as long as you scored a single target as opposed to using Open Folder) to see the score.
+    1. Click File -> Show Output (as long as you scored a single target as opposed to using Open Folder) to see the score.
-   b.
-Click File -> Show in Explorer, then open the data directory, then open data.csv to view scores for targets analyzed using Open Folder.
+    2. Click File -> Show in Explorer, then open the data directory, then open data.csv to view scores for targets analyzed using Open Folder.

-Data from the analysis is stored in the data folder as
+Data for each target is stored in the /data folder named as follows:

-data-[Name][Day][Month][Year][Target number].csv
+`data-[Name][Day][Month][Year][Target number].csv`

+#### To set the date, name, and target number

-If "Use info from file" is selected, the program will automatically update the date and target number.
-This will overwrite all data and target number information in the box already.
-If the file is not named correctly, or you would like to use a different date or target number, make sure to deselect this option.
+If "Use info from file" is selected, the program will automatically update the date and target number (and also the name for NRA/USAS-50 targets).

 For this to work, you must name the target files as such: